Airport security screening

 - Dress comfortably with easy-to-remove outerwear, jackets, belts and slip-on shoes

-- Limit jewelry to small earrings, watches, wedding bands/engagement rings, eyeglasses
+- Limit jewellery to small earrings, watches, wedding bands/engagement rings, eyeglasses

 - Wear clothing without snaps, metal buttons, or studs